lakejs/lake-docs/reference/fragment.md

 ### find()

-Returns the descendants of the fragment that match the specified CSS selector.
+Finds and returns descendants of the fragment that match the specified CSS selector.

 * Parameters: